 begins.
 After warmups, you elect to work with the advanced students.
 You take several advanced students to the far end of the floor, leaving the remainder under the charge of one of your brown belts.
 You instruct the

-brown belt to drill the beginners in basics.
+senior brown belt to drill the beginners in basics.
 Everything runs smoothly, until a scream rips through the studio atmosphere.
 You look to your brown belt and find him kneeling beside one of your newest students.
-She is a
+She

 right knee.
 An ambulance is summoned.